-These are some of the most common situations in which a waiver form may be used:
+These are some of the most common situations in which you may use a Waiver form:

-A simple Liability Form should generally address the following basics:
+A simple release of liability form should generally address the following basics:

 - What amount of money or action (including being able to participate in the activity) will be given in exchange for the promise

 - When the document takes effect, usually before the activity occurs

 - How neither party admits they acted wrongfully by signing the Waiver